Last Updated on February 9, 2021 by

 No one talks about iatrogenic disorders nearly enough.
-Iatrogenic disorders (literally, disorders caused by the physician or treatment) including mental disorders have not been understood very well.
-However, in medical literature, it is very well known that drugs can cause mental distress, injury, and illnesses.1 Nonetheless, we hear more often about a drug that “triggered some underlying mental illness.”
+Iatrogenic disorders (literally, disorders caused by the physician or treatment) including mental disorders, have not been very well understood.
+However, in medical literature, it is well known that drugs can cause mental distress, injury, and illnesses.1 Nonetheless, we hear more often about a drug that “triggered some underlying mental illness.”
 Or, a patient begins a prescription of Klonopin and contracts panic disorder literally overnight.
 The prescribing physician does not recognize the person’s condition as an iatrogenic or drug-induced disorder.
 The doctor may declare that the patient has developed panic disorder.
 And, prescribe more drugs.

 Another example, a patient may opt to take a sleeping pill seeking relief from insomnia.
 The drug may produce side effects like emotional blunting, depression, and perhaps even suicidality.
 Promoters of prescription drugs often put a fuzzy filter on the subject of medicine and side effects.
 Consequently, the practitioner designates that a new mental illness has emerged.
 Through this skewed lens, the doctor decides that the drug merely “revealed” the underlying condition.2

 Pharmaceutical-based information places a skewed filter over the judgment of many physicians who otherwise would know better.